undur/vermilingua-maven-plugin/README.md

 ## Work in progress

-* Applications: Currently only generates a WOA (i.e. does not generate split install artifacts nor compressed artifacts)
+* Applications: Currently only generates a WOA (i.e. does not generate split install artifacts nor compressed artifacts).
-* Frameworks: Currently only generates a .jar framework for use with maven, not a .framework bundle folder for use with Ant
+* `flattenComponents`  has not yet been implemented.
-* `flattenComponents` and `flattenResources` have not yet been implemented
+* `flattenResources` has not yet been implemented.
-* Has entered usage on a few very basic application projects and seems to work fine for the most

 ## Differences from wolifecycle-maven-plugin

-* Patternsets are not supported, primarily because I don't use them myself
+* Patternsets are not supported, primarily because I don't use them myself.
-* No support for building war files (servlet projects)
+* No support for building war files (servlet projects).
-* And finally, as mentioned before; the default location for wo bundle resources is `src/main/woresources` rather than `src/main/resources` (which is now reserved for java classpath resources As God Intended).
+* Default location for wo bundle resources is `src/main/woresources` rather than `src/main/resources` (which is now reserved for java classpath resources As God Intended).
+* `flattenComponents` will default to true (once implemented) since WO doesn't know how to locate components in subfolders in production anyway.

 ### Build process (`woapplication`)